soft-eng-practicum/softdev2-resources/README.md

 ## How to adopt this book and customize for your class

-You can fork this repository and customize the chapters and slides.
+You can _fork_ this repository on Github and customize the chapters and slides.
 See the links above to learn more about the different technologies used.

-## How to set up Github Pages and Github Actions for automatic deployment

-Once you fork this repository, Github will carry over the Github Actions, but you would need to click on the "Actions" tab and enable them again in the fork.
+Once you fork this repository, Github will carry over the Github Actions instructions needed for automatic deployment, but you would need to click on the "Actions" tab and enable them again in the fork.
 After this, you should see the "Hugo" action listed, which will be executed after each of your commits.
 The action will run Hugo and write its output to the root of the `gh-pages` branch.

 To enable Github Pages render this output, you need to go to the Settings tab, scroll down and select to produce the pages from the root folder of the `gh-pages` branch.

+Don't forget to edit the `config.toml` file for changing variables such as `baseURL`, `github_repository`, `github_doc_repository`, `author`, `course`, and `google_analytics_id`.

-## Custom Reveal-Hugo shortcodes
+## Reveal-Hugo customizations

-In the class presentations, you can use the following custom
+In the class presentations, the `author` and `course` front-matter variables will take precendence over the values in the `config.toml` file.
+They are used in the following custom
 [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/)
 that we defined:

-- `reveal-titlepage`: Puts the chapter title, course name, authors, and links to previous and next chapters, with an option to display a cover image.
+- `reveal-titlepage`: Puts the chapter title, course name (`course` parameter in page or in `config.toml` file), authors (`author` parameter), and links to previous and next chapters (automatically determined), with an option to display a cover image.
 The default format for the title page and its contents, such as authors can be changed in `layouts/shortcodes/reveal-titlepage.html`.
 It accepts the following